 Of all the ways to monetize your blog, this is the most amorphous.
 Who knows who you’ll meet as a result.
 What about future guests on your podcast?
 The possibilities here for stumbling into partnership opportunities are endless.

-As a result of sticking with my blog for several years, I’ve been able to use it as a tool to meet some incredibly talented entrepreneurs.
+As a result of sticking with my own personal blog for over a decade now, I’ve been able to use it as a tool to meet some incredibly talented entrepreneurs.
 Here are a few examples of how my decision has turned into profitable partnerships:

-- I’ve collaborated with my friend Jory (a writer) that I met because of my blog, on growing a $10,000/mo content marketing agency together
+- I’ve collaborated with my friend Jory (a writer) that I met because of my blog, on growing a $20,000/mo content marketing & digital marketing agency together

-- I’ve launched new websites (like SmartWP) with my friend Andy who has a similar audience as my own
+- I’ve launched new websites (like RightBlogger, SmartWP and MightyShare) with my friend Andy who has a similar audience as my own

-- I’ve partnered with my girlfriend to help her grow her vegan food blog, Vegan Anj with eyes toward monetization soon
+- I’ve partnered with a friend to help her grow her vegan food blog, Vegan Anj with eyes toward monetization soon

 It’s true that there aren’t as many ways to authentically engineer the creation of these types of partnerships—aside from growing your brand and the reach of your blog—then being receptive to the creative people & ideas that come your way as they discover you.